WooCommerce or Shopify? We’ve got you covered.

-For the purposes of this comparison, we'll be looking at the features that come standard in both products.
-Both products also offer additional features in the form of plugins, integrations, and other extensions.
+For this comparison, we'll be looking at the features that come standard in both products.
+Both products also offer additional features as extensions and integrations.

 Out-of-the-box, WooCommerce offers a robust list of features to build and manage your store with your existing WordPress website, including built-in blogging, the ability to embed products and check-out features on any page of your website, the ability to collect, verify, and display customer reviews, and built-in sorting options so your customers can filter products by price, newness, popularity, and ratings.

 The fact that all these features can be integrated with and managed within your existing WordPress website is a huge plus if you're comfortable with your current setup and aren't looking to make any big changes.

 If you're looking to set up and manage a basic store, WooCommerce likely has everything you're looking for in its core features.
 But if you want more advanced features as you grow, you'll need to invest time (and likely money) in additional plugins to help you scale and refine your ecommerce store.
-For example, WooCommerce does not have an abandoned cart option as a core feature of the plugin, and Shopify has this ecommerce best practice baked into its core product.
+For example, WooCommerce does not have an abandoned cart option as a core feature of the plugin, while Shopify has this ecommerce best practice baked into its core product.

 WooCommerce's main selling point is advanced customization.
-Using additional plugins, you can truly shape your ecommerce business however you please -- even connecting it to the other platforms and tools you already use (like HubSpot via an integration built by MakeWebBetter).
+Using additional plugins, you truly shape your ecommerce business however you please — even connecting it to the other platforms and tools you already use (like HubSpot via an integration built by MakeWebBetter).
 The HubSpot for WooCommerce plugin adds abandoned cart, marketing automation, reporting, and other marketing tools that aren’t directly built into WooCommerce.